 Manager

-Where a Maltese Non-UCITS Scheme proposes to appoint a third party Manager and the proposed Manager is established in Malta, it should be in possession of a Category 2 Investment Services Licence issued in terms of article 6 of the Investment Services Act, 1994 and authorised to provide fund management services.
+Where a Maltese Non-UCITS Scheme proposes to appoint a third party Manager, it shall be in possession of a Category 2 Investment Services Licence as a de minimis AIFM issued in terms of article 6 of the Investment Services Act, 1994 and authorised to provide fund management services.

 Where the proposed Manager has appointed a Sub-Manager with limited or full discretion in respect of the management of the assets of the Scheme, the Sub-Manager is also subject to MFSA’s approval.
 Notwithstanding MFSA’s approval requirement, the MFSA expects the Manager to exercise care and diligence in the selection of a Sub-Manager and to assume responsibility for the acts of the Sub-Manager.